 Sherman's Maine Coast Book Shops in Bar Harbor, Boothbay Harbor, Camden, Damariscotta, Freeport, and Portland

-Books-a-Million in Bangor and South Portland
+Books-a-Million in Auburn, Bangor and South Portland

 The Store Ampersand in Orono, ME